Fete Stall Ideas

 What you need to race them is a field of runners.
 If you live in Queensland, you’ll have no shortage of cane toads, if you live in NSW, you’ll have no shortage of cockroaches – is somebody asking about Stage of Origin?

 Gather up a decent number of the little darlings.
-You will need to identify them – maybe make a little jacket for the cane toad, or mark with non-toxic face paint.
+You will need to identify them – maybe make a little jacket for the cane toad or mark them with non-toxic face paint.
 You then offer these fine pedigrees for sale at auction.
 Once they have been purchased, you are ready to race. the new owner can take their purchase home with them after the races or leave them to be dealt with humanely.

 Charge an entry fee for each race, and give a percentage of this back as prize money, say 25% for the first out of the circle and 10% for the last – the balance of the monies is profit for your charity.